paudeville/minimal-mistakes/_pages/about.md

   og_image              : "/assets/images/twitter-card.jpg"
 ---

-Paudeville is a family-friendly variety show podcast in the style of Vaudeville...get it?
-Get it!?!?

-You should know:
-- Corbin and Julie are in love...
+Paudeville is a family newsletter in the form of a fun variety show podcast.
+This is mostly for Corbin and Julie Miller's friends and family to keep up with their goings on, but if you're a new friend you're more than welcome to enjoy as well!

 ![Love!](../assets/images/miller_02.jpg)
-- They hope you like listening to their podcast, but if you don't, frankly, they'll still make it because it's fun.